-1. Replay Official.
-The conference selected to officiate the preliminary-round game will recommend an individual to serve as the replay official for the game.
-The recommendation must be approved by the NCAA, in consultation with the National Coordinator of Football Officials (Steve Shaw).
-The selected replay official should not have any conflict of interest (perceived or actual) to any team or conference participating in the game they are assigned to work.
-The NCAA will coordinate air travel, if necessary, and help secure the use of a rental car for the replay official.
+1. Replay Official and Communicator.
+The conference selected to officiate the preliminary-round game will recommend a replay official and a replay communicator for the game.
+The recommendations must be approved by the

+NCAA, in consultation with the national coordinator of football officials, Steve Shaw.
+Those selected should not have any conflict of interest (perceived or actual) to any team or conference participating in the game they are assigned to work.
+The NCAA will coordinate air travel, if necessary, and help secure the use of a rental car for the replay official and communicator.
 Rental car expenses will be direct billed to the NCAA (when using Enterprise or National).

-The NCAA will be responsible for reimbursing the replay official for the game fee (\$710), transportation between home and the game site in his or her personal automobile (at the current rate per mile, if the official did not fly) and per diem (\$45 per day).
+The NCAA will be responsible for reimbursing the replay official and replay coordinator for the game fee (\$710 for the replay official; \$500 for the communicator), transportation between home and the game site in their personal automobile (at the current rate per mile, if the official did not fly) and per diem (\$45 per day).